CompVis/stable-diffusion/README.md

 ```
 After these steps, your command prompt will be prefixed by "(ldm)" as shown above.

-8. Load a couple of small machine-learning models required by stable diffusion:
+6. Load a couple of small machine-learning models required by stable diffusion:
 ```
 (ldm) ~/stable-diffusion$ python3 scripts/preload_models.py
 ```

-9. Now you need to install the weights for the released stable diffusion model.
+7. Now you need to install the weights for the stable diffusion model.

 For testing prior to the release of the real weights, you can use an older weight file that produces low-quality images.
 Create a directory within stable-diffusion named "models/ldm/text2img.large", and use the wget URL downloader tool to copy the weight file into it:
 ```